 - You’re a service company working under IR35 rules and your only income is the earnings of the intermediary.

 What do I need to do?

-You don't need to do anything just yet.
-The changes to the employment allowance and all other legislation will be included in the new tax year update, which is going to be released early 2020.
-We'll keep you updated with what you need to do prepare for and process the employment allowance reform.
+You don’t need to do anything just yet.
+We’ll keep you updated with what you need to do prepare for and process the employment allowance reform.

 Where can I find help?

-We'll be updating this article with more information when we have it, this will include what you need to do in your software and how to do it.
-We'll also keep you updated via the Sage 50cloud Payroll Advice Centre and your monthly payroll newsletters.
+We’ll be updating this article with more information when we have it, this will include what you need to do in Payroll and how to do it.